 The company also holds shale and tight resource opportunities elsewhere in the midcontinent region, primarily in East Texas and in the Piceance Basin in northwestern Colorado.

-In Alberta, Chevron Canada Limited has a 70 percent operated interest in approximately 228,000 net acres (923 sq km) in the liquids-rich Duvernay shale formation, where an extensive appraisal program is under way.
-At the Horn River and Liard shale basins in British Columbia, the company holds a 50 percent operated interest in 300,000 net acres (1,214 sq km).
+In Alberta, Chevron Canada Limited has a 70 percent operated interest in approximately 228,000 net acres (923 sq km) in the liquids-rich Duvernay shale formation, where an extensive appraisal program is underway.
+At the Horn River and Liard shale basins in British Columbia, the company holds a 50 percent operated interest in 290,000 net acres (1,174 sq km).
 These significant resources support the proposed Kitimat liquefied natural gas project.

 In Argentina, Chevron produces crude oil and natural gas through its wholly owned subsidiary Chevron Argentina S.R.L.
-The company’s interests include exploration for and development of shale oil and gas resources from the Vaca Muerta formation, located in Neuquén Province.
+The company’s interests include exploration for and development of shale oil and gas resources from the Vaca Muerta formation, located in Neuquén province.
 Chevron Argentina S.R.L. holds an 85 percent-owned and operated interest in one concession, covering 94,000 net acres (380 sq km), that has both conventional production and Vaca Muerta Shale potential.
-Also in the Vaca Muerta Shale formation, another Chevron subsidiary participates in two areas covering 73,000 net acres (294 sq km): the Loma Campana concession and the Narambuena blocks.
+Also in the Vaca Muerta shale formation, another Chevron subsidiary participates in the Loma Campana concession and the Narambuena blocks, covering 73,000 net acres (295 sq km).

 how we operate